-The Flavors of Costa Rica- Simple, Sweet and Savory
+The Flavors of Costa Rican Cuisine- Simple, Sweet and Savory

 When my husband and I decided to visit Costa Rica, I was a little worried.
 Not about safety (Costa Rica is the safest of the Central American Countries), or about the strangeness of a new home...but about the food.